Advocacy

 Restricting the Sale of "Trigger Leads."

-ICBA is supporting bipartisan bills in the House (H.R.
-7297) and Senate (S. 3502) as well as the Hagerty-Reed Amendment in the Senate version of the NDAA which would restrict credit reporting agencies from the sale of consumers’ contact information when they apply for a residential mortgage.
+ICBA is supporting bipartisan legislation in the House and Senate (H.R.
+7297 and S. 3502 in the last Congress) which would restrict credit reporting agencies from the sale of consumers’ contact information when they apply for a residential mortgage.
 These “trigger leads” compromise consumer privacy, create a flood of unwanted solicitations, and create consumer confusion.

 ICBA Litigates the CRA and 1071 Final Rules